Salvadana/Portfolio/README.md

 - [Information Visualization](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2022/467047)  :
     - project website: <https://safeandsoundinfoviz.github.io/safe_and_sound/>
     - repository: <https://github.com/Salvadana/InfoViz>

-- [Data Science](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/467046) - Development of a software able to build relational and graph databases and query them:
-    - repository: <>

 - [Digital Text and the Humanities](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/424631) - Development of an archive of Digital Documentary Editions of Sylvia Plath's writings :
     - project website: <https://sylviaplath-archive.github.io/SylviaPlath-Archive/index.html>